 An email and direct marketing campaign creates a multiple touch point opportunity to reach new customers.
 The strategy is to identify multiple ways a customer uses your service or product and create a campaign around each of them, showcasing what you offer.
 It can be created as direct mail, an email campaign or a combination of the two.

+If you want a marketing campaign to help get new customers on board, get in touch!
 All of these packages can be delivered by me as a full campaign or as a workshop.
 Get in touch and we can discuss how Just Add Sauce can deliver marketing to grow your business!
 Kath@justaddsauce.co.uk